-We have agreed with the underwriters that we will not, without the prior consent of the representative, directly or indirectly sell, offer, contract or grant any option to sell, pledge, transfer, or otherwise dispose of or enter into any transaction which may result in the disposition of any common stock or securities convertible into, exchangeable or exercisable for any common stock for a period of one hundred eighty (180) days after the closing of this offering, subject to certain exceptions.
+We have agreed with the underwriters that we will not, without the prior consent of the representative, directly or indirectly sell, offer, contract or grant any option to sell, pledge, transfer, or otherwise dispose of or enter into any transaction which may result in the disposition of any common stock or securities convertible into, exchangeable or exercisable for any common stock for a period of six (6) months after the closing of this offering, subject to certain exceptions.
+For the avoidance of doubt, the foregoing shall not prevent the Company from entering into or drawing down on the proposed ELOC or issuing the shares of Common Stock issuable pursuant to the proposed ELOC.

-All of our directors, executive officers and, other than as indicated below, all holders of 5% or more of our capital stock prior to the IPO, have entered into lock-up agreements with the underwriters pursuant to which they have agreed, subject to specific exceptions, not to directly or indirectly sell, offer, contract or grant any option to sell, pledge, transfer (excluding intra-family transfers to a trust for estate planning purposes or to beneficiaries of officers, directors and stockholders upon their death), or otherwise dispose of or enter into any transaction which may result in the disposition of any common stock or securities convertible into, exchangeable or exercisable for any common stock, without the prior written consent of the representative, for a period of one hundred eighty (180) days after the closing date of the IPO.
-Notwithstanding the foregoing, the Holder of the 110,000 Holder Shares (55,000 Holder Shares, after giving effect to the Reverse Stock Split) issued pursuant to the Investor Note Side Letters shall be subject to such lock-up restrictions.
+All of our directors, executive officers and, other than as indicated below, all holders of 5% or more of our capital stock prior to the IPO, have entered into lock-up agreements with the underwriters pursuant to which they have agreed, subject to specific exceptions, not to directly or indirectly sell, offer, contract or grant any option to sell, pledge, transfer (excluding intra-family transfers, transfers to a trust for estate planning purposes or to beneficiaries of officers, directors and stockholders upon their death), or otherwise dispose of or enter into any transaction which may result in the disposition of any common stock or securities convertible into, exchangeable or exercisable for any common stock, without the prior written consent of the representative, for a period of six (6) months after the closing date of the IPO.
 In addition, during the Leak-Out Period, all of our directors, executive officers and, all holders of 5% or more of our capital stock prior to the IPO, shall be permitted to sell, dispose or otherwise transfer, directly or indirectly, on any trading day, shares of Common Stock subject to the Leak-Out Restrictions.